Media & Resources

 A curated archive

-Core writing and primary sources on brain preservation, mind uploading, and the neuroscience of memory — tagged by topic.
+Core writing and primary sources on brain preservation, mind uploading, and the neuroscience of memory, tagged by topic.

-Key writings on brain preservation
+Key writings and research on brain preservation

 Connectomics